Freely-Given-org/Biblelator/Documentation/Installation.md

         and then exit immediately.
     If you see the error "ImportError: No module named tkinter", check in case you are accidentally using Python 2 rather than Python 3.
-    If the program does not run, please copy the contents of the command window, and paste them into the comment box at http://Freely-Given.org/Contact.html.
+    If the program does not run, please copy the contents of the command prompt window, and paste them into the comment box at http://Freely-Given.org/Contact.html.

 10. Try starting the Biblelator program in debug mode.
-    Using a command similar to what worked in the previous step, replace "--version" with "--debug" to actually run the program but with extra debugging information displayed in the command window so we can more easily track issues if there's an installation program.
+    Using a command similar to what worked in the previous step, replace "--version" with "--debug" to actually run the program but with extra debugging information displayed in the command prompt window so we can more easily track issues if there's an installation program.
     This command should open the Biblelator main window (with an extra Debug menu and extra debug information inside the main window).
-    Aside from displaying these extras, plus extra debug information displayed in the command window, you should be able to access all (working) Biblelator functions as usual.
+    Aside from displaying these extras, plus extra debug information displayed in the command prompt window, you should be able to access all (working) Biblelator functions as usual.

-    WARNING: The debug mode has a HALT button, which unlike the QUIT button, exits immediately WITHOUT SAVING any files or settings, so use it with caution.
+    WARNING: The debug mode has a HALT button, which unlike the QUIT button, exits immediately WITHOUT SAVING any files or settings, so use it with great caution.

-    If the program does not run, please copy the contents of the command window, and paste them into the comment box at http://Freely-Given.org/Contact.html.
+    If the program does not run, please copy the contents of the command prompt window, and paste them into the comment box at http://Freely-Given.org/Contact.html.
     Note that a BiblelatorData folder should be created in your home folder when you exit the program, and inside that, a BiblelatorSettings folder should contain your settings information